JulesDoc/python_scripts/winbuild/README.txt

 	- run_qmake_proj.py: To add a project to the terrasys solution or modify a project passed as parameter.

-- BUILD AND INTEGRATE DEVL CODE INTO PRODUCTION:
+- BUILD AND INTEGRATE DEVL CODE INTO PRODUCTION.
+CONTINUOUS_BUILD_INTEGRATION FOLDER.

     Following scripts are located within continuous_build_integration folder.
     Config.ini file existing in this will take care of the path consistency for the next scripts: